A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: Numerical Results

-In the next section, we will present some numerical experiments to verify the analysis and demonstrate the robustness of our numerical framework.
+\end{remark} \begin{remark} The proposed DP SBP FD/DG method \eqref{eq:skew_symm_upwind_SBP_SAT-multi-block} is structurally equivalent to entropy-stable multi-block SBP FD/DG methods develop in the literature, such as \cite{Carpenter_et_al2014,fluxo_SplitForm,gassner2016skewsym_swe,CHAN2018346,GassnerWinters2021,Ranocha2018,giraldo2002nodal}.
+In particular when $\Gamma =0$, the method reduces the so-called entropy DG schemes which are predominantly available in the literature.
+However, the DP SBP operators are designed to be upwind, that is they come with some built-in dissipation everywhere, as opposed to standard DG methods for hyperbolic PDEs which can only induce dissipation through numerical fluxes acting at element interfaces. \end{remark}

-\section{Numerical results}
+\section{Numerical Results}

-In this section, we present numerical experiments to validate the theoretical analysis presented in the previous sections.
-In particular, the numerical experiments are designed to verify accuracy, stability, robustness and the improvements of the framework over the state-of-the-art methods.
+In this section, we present numerical experiments to validate the theoretical analysis outlined in the previous sections.
+These experiments are designed to assess the accuracy and stability of the numerical method.
+In particular, we will examine the robustness of the method and the improvements it offers over standard approaches.
+No artificial viscosity, limiting, or filtering is employed in any of the numerical experiments presented herein.
 The numerical methods are implemented in the Julia programming language~\cite{Julia-2017}.
+We utilize the DP FD operators~\cite{MATTSSON2017upwindsbp} and the DRP DP FD operators~\cite{williams2024drp} provided in the Julia package \emph{SummationByPartsOperators.jl}~\cite{ranocha2021sbp}.
+Our DG schemes employ the DP DG operators developed by Glaubitz et al.~\cite{GLAUBITZ2025113841} on LGL nodes, with the parameter \(\lambda_n = -0.1\).

-Unless stated otherwise, the numerical experiments are carried out using the DP SBP operators~\cite{MATTSSON2017upwindsbp} of interior order of accuracy 4,5,6, and 7, provided in the Julia package \emph{SummationByPartsOperators.jl}~\cite{ranocha2021sbp}.
-As discussed earlier, we will only consider periodic boundary conditions imposed weakly using penalty terms.
-For the time integration, we use the explicit $5$~stage $4$th-order accurate strong stability preserving Runge-Kutta (SSP RK) method of \cite{Ruuth2006_SSPRK} provided by the Julia package \emph{OrdinaryDiffEq.jl}~\cite{DifferentialEquations.jl-2017}.
-All figures in the following numerical experiments are generated using the Julia package \emph{Makie.jl}~\cite{DanischKrumbiegel2021} or \emph{Paraview}~\cite{Ahrens2005ParaViewAE}.
+For time integration, we will employ the explicit five-stage, fourth-order accurate Strong Stability Preserving Runge-Kutta (SSP RK) method as described in \cite{Ruuth2006_SSPRK} as well as the four stage third-order accurate adaptive SSP RK method of Kraaijevanger~\cite{Kraaijevanger1991} with the error estimator of Fekete et al.~\cite{Fekete2022} and the step size controller and implementation by Ranocha et al.~\cite{Ranocha2021SSPRK}.
+Both time-stepping methods are provided by the Julia package \emph{OrdinaryDiffEq.jl}~\cite{DifferentialEquations.jl-2017}.
+All figures in the subsequent numerical experiments are generated using the Julia package \emph{Makie.jl}~\cite{DanischKrumbiegel2021} or \emph{ParaView}~\cite{Ahrens2005ParaViewAE}.
+The simulation code is publicly available at \url{https://github.com/Dougal-s/paper-2024-DP-SBP-nonlinear}, ensuring reproducibility for interested readers.